What is a daily neck routine and why does it work?

 Prolonged screen time and desk posture

-Modern work locks your neck in one position for hours.
+Modern work locks your neck in one position for hours, especially when your ergonomic workstation setup does not support good posture.
 When your screen is too low or your chair too high, your head drifts forward.
-This “tech neck” loads your cervical spine with constant strain, tightening muscles and restricting joints.
+This "tech neck" loads your cervical spine with constant strain, tightening muscles and restricting joints.
+Our guide on laptop workstation ergonomics covers how to set up your desk to avoid this.

 Stress and muscle tension